Softmotions/ncms/ncms-docs/ncms-docs-en/doc/ui/visual/visual.rst

 .. image:: img/visual_img1.png

-When the mouse pointer is over the block, it highlighted with a frame.
+When the mouse pointer is over the block, it is highlighted with a frame.
 You can click on the block to activate edit mode where you can change its content and the block text: